Private Lessons & Workshops

 Q: Why should I take your workshop or private lesson…?

 A: Taking a workshop (not just mine) is something I suggest whether your are starting to develop a passion in photography or want to brush up on new techniques.
 I offer quality and attentive guidance without the “tour bus” or “rushed” feeling.
-I won’t just tell you to “stand here and set your camera to f/8”.
-I will guide you as to “why you should stand here and the reasons and options of what camera settings” when making your photograph.
-If you’re looking for inspiration in finding your ‘style’ I would be happy to help you.
+Rest assured I am not the guy who will tell you to “stand here, set your camera to F8, ISO 100 and shoot when I tell you…” Rather I will describe what I like about the location we’re at and make a recommendation.
+I will then encourage you to look for a composition you like.
+After all it will be your photograph.
+At that point I will coach you in the steps required to make your photograph.
+This method gives me the opportunity to learn your style and then guide you in recognizing and achieving your own particular goals.
 I use technology in the field to give real-time visual feedback to my clients.
 As photos are taken I can instantly review them and make suggestions showing you a large rendition of your image immediately, even do a quick edit to give you a taste of what that image can look like say, converted to black & white!
 It’s been highly praised by my clients.

-A: I believe that if you enjoy what you’re doing, you do it well and learn at the same time.
-We are always learning.
-Photography is all about the way you use light, shapes and texture.
+A: Photography is all about the way you use light, shapes and texture.
 In nature the best light is typically in the morning and late afternoon.
 Quite often on my workshops we gather well before sunrise and shoot well into the night.
 We typically meet in the morning near our first objective where I lay out plans for the day based on real time circumstances.
 We will move about the area during the day taking advantage of conditions and breaking for lunch at a convenient time.
-I will suggest to you my thoughts on what each location offers.
-At that point I encourage you to make your own assessment and “work” to create your composition.
-During this time I will cover any questions and offer suggestions without hovering over you.
 Multi-day workshops feature a much wider gamut of photo opportunities, instruction and often much larger geographical territories.
 During Multi-Day workshops I set time aside for image review and editing suggestions.
 Additionally I offer image review and tutorials after my workshops continuing a relationship with my clients (now friends) in their on-going photographic evolution.

 Q: I took a workshop before but there were so many students the instructor hardly paid attention to me, I felt left out…